AngleProtocol/borrow-lpTokens-contracts/README.md

 ### Install submodules

-Before being able to compile the contracts of the repo, you need to install the corresponding submodules.
+Before being able to compile the contracts of the repo, you need to install the repository's submodules.

 ```bash
 git submodule init